opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

   Getting set up and connected to your LumenPnP using OpenPnP
 ---

 Awesome!
-Now we've got OpenPnP installed on your computer, and we've got the default configuration loaded up, our next step is getting connected to the machine using OpenPnP and getting familiar with the UI.
+Now we've got OpenPnP installed on your computer, and we've got the default configuration loaded up.
+Our next step is getting connected to the machine and getting familiar with OpenPnP's UI.

 1. Connect your machine to your computer using the included USB cable, and open OpenPnP on your computer.
 You should now see the OpenPnP UI: